thomaskellough/Personal-Projects/shiny-css-cheatsheet/Getting-started.md

 #### The first thing you need to do is create your folder to contain your CSS file.
-This will be a folder named 'www' inside the same directory as your add.R file.
+This will be a folder named 'www' inside the same directory as your app.R file.
 Then you'll create a new text file and re-name it to contain a .css extension.
 You can now put all of your CSS code inside of this file.
 To edit the CSS file, simply right-click and click 'edit'.
 I use Notepad++ for this, but you can edit it with any text editor of your choosing.

 ![createcssgif](https://user-images.githubusercontent.com/41200583/44587595-0a455f00-a779-11e8-8e17-e53ba567ccf4.gif)